zeroluck/docs/sources/admin-guide/user-management/ldap-sync.md

 #FAQ

 * _Is there any way to force Cache Refresh run?_

-By default Gluu Server is saving reports from every Cache Refresh cycle inside '/var/gluu/vds-snapshots/'.
+Yes, By default Gluu Server is saving reports from every Cache Refresh cycle inside '/var/gluu/vds-snapshots/'.
 If we want to force Cache Refresh cycle to run, let's just delete those snapshots.